-Effective the first pay period following Union ratification, a salary differential of $55.00 biweekly shall be paid incumbents of positions requiring bilingual proficiency as designated by the appointing authority and Human Resources Director.
-Said differential shall be prorated for workers working less than full-time or who are in an unpaid leave of absence status for a portion of any given biweekly pay period.
-Bilingual pay for workers with a caseload at least 50% of which is comprised of nonEnglish speaking clients shall be $70.00 biweekly.
+Effective the first full pay period following Board of Supervisors approval of this successor MOU, a salary differential of Seventy Dollars ($70.00) biweekly shall be paid to incumbents of positions requiring bilingual proficiency as designated by their respective Department Heads or their designee.
+Said differential shall be prorated for employees working less than full-time or who are in an unpaid leave of absence status for a portion of any given pay period.

-All workers hired to fill positions requiring bilingual skills will be tested for bilingual proficiency.
-Present workers may be certified by the appointing authority as possessing sufficient bilingual skills to be appointed to a bilingual pay position; provided, however, nothing herein precludes the County from requiring that said workers be tested.
-Requests by workers to be tested for bilingual skill proficiency will be referred to the Human Resources Director or his/her designee whose decision shall be final.
+All employees hired to fill positions requiring bilingual skills will be tested for bilingual proficiency.
+Present employees may be certified by the appointing authority as possessing sufficient bilingual skills to be appointed to a bilingual pay position; provided, however, nothing herein precludes the County from requiring that said employees be tested.
+Requests by employees to be tested for bilingual skill proficiency will be referred to the Human Resources Director or his/her designee whose decision shall be final.

-Workers hired to fill positions requiring bilingual skills may be required to remain in bilingual pay positions.
-Workers who were selected to fill positions requiring bilingual skills during the implementation of the bilingual program will be allowed to voluntarily leave such positions provided management can reasonably replace said workers and there are sufficient positions within the classification that said worker can fill.
-Nothing herein precludes any of the above- specified workers from promoting to higher classifications.
+Employees hired to fill positions requiring bilingual skills may be required to remain in bilingual pay positions.
+Employees who were selected to fill positions requiring bilingual skills during the implementation of the bilingual program will be allowed to voluntarily leave such positions provided management can reasonably replace said employees and there are sufficient positions within the classification that said employee can fill.
+Nothing herein precludes any of the above- specified employees from promoting to higher classifications.